Mixed language: Ma'a

 Ma’a has been alleged to be a language with a Cushitic basic vocabulary and a primarily Bantu grammatical structure.
 The language also shares phonological features with languages in the Cushitic phylum (most prominently the voiceless lateral fricative //ɬ//, the glottal stop //ʔ//, and the voiceless velar fricative //x//, that do not occur in Bantu languages of the area), as well as syntactic structures, derivational processes, and a feature of inflectional morphology.
 However, few productive non-lexical structures in Ma’a appear derived from Cushitic.
 Sarah G. Thomason therefore argues for a classification of Ma’a as a mixed language since it does not have enough Cushitic grammar to be genetically related to the Cushitic language.
 By contrast, Ma’a has a productive set of inflectional structures derived from Bantu, including noun classification, number category, and verb morphology patterns.
 Ma’a also demonstrates phonological structures derived from Bantu — for instance, the prenasalized voiced stops //ᵐb ⁿd ᶮɟ ᵑg// and phonemic tones – and loss of typical Cushitic features such as pharyngeal fricatives, labialized stops, ejectives, and all final consonants.
 Syntactic and derivational patterns in Ma’a vary between Cushitic and Bantu origins; some Ma’a constructions, such as genitive and copula constructions, are both from Cushitic and Bantu.
 These observations, in view of additional language contact cases like Cappadocian Greek, Anglo-Romani, and Mednyj Aleut, suggest that Ma'a arose as a product of massive interference from a Bantu language via intense cultural pressure on a Cushitic-speaking community.

-Newer reseach has moreover drawn more attention to the Bantu language known as Mbugu, spoken by the same ethnic group: it has proven to be identical in its grammar to Ma'a, to possess a lexicon with identical semantic and morphological organization, and to be known by all speakers of Ma'a.
+Newer research has moreover drawn more attention to the Bantu language known as Mbugu, spoken by the same ethnic group: it has proven to be identical in its grammar to Ma'a, to possess a lexicon with identical semantic and morphological organization, and to be known by all speakers of Ma'a.
 Mbugu and Ma'a are therefore today considered a single language with two separate lexical registers, instead of two parallel "mixed" and "unmixed" languages.
 While the deep penetration of Cushitic vocabulary and its consistent stratification apart from Bantu vocabulary demands an exceptional account for the language's formation, inherited Bantu lexicon is therefore regardless also still present in the language.